Loader

 So if you were earning £45,000pa plus this £3,000pa rental income, the £48,000 total would still put you in the basic rate tax bracket.

-These new rules are being implemented in 25% steps commencing from the 2017 to the 2020 tax year.
+These new rules were implemented in 25% steps commencing from the 2017 to the 2020 tax year.
 So where in the past you could write off 100% interest and only pay taxes on the actual profits, since 2020 although you will receive a tax credit at 20% towards the interest cost, the full gross rental income will be added to your overall income.
 If this changes your tax band, you could potentially pay taxes despite making an actual loss!

 The types of expenses you can still claim are items like receipted expenditure for maintenance, letting fees and other associated property costs.